zotroneneis/zotroneneis.github.io/_posts/2018-08-12-blog-post-day-22-to-24.md

 ## Why the ```with``` statement is useful

 In the ```with``` statement above, the ```open``` keyword opens a file descriptor.
-As you probably know it's very important that every time you open a file, it also has to be closed.
+As you probably know it's very important that every time you open a file, you also need to close it.
 Otherwise, when opening too many files, your operating system will throw an error at some point.

 By using the ```with``` statement we ensure that the open file descriptor is *closed automatically* after the control flow leaves the context of the ```with``` statement.
 So even when an exception occurs before the end of the ```with``` block, the opened file will be closed.
 Also when using a ```return```, ```continue``` or ```break``` statement in the ```with``` block, the file is closed automatically.
 We don't have to write ```try ... except ... finally``` blocks ourselves - the ```with``` statement takes care of properly closing the file.
 This makes sure that we are not *leaking any resources*, i.e. forget to close opened files.